fbsamples/sculpting-and-simulations-sample/README.md

 deformation::Kelvinlet kelvinlet = buildKelvinlet(deformation, stiffness, compressibility, radius);
 ```

-Finally, we can deform the mesh.
+Finally, you can deform the mesh.
 To deform the mesh each frame on the CPU, loop over your vertices and do a single RK4 integration:

 ```
 for (uint i = 0; i < vertices.size(); i++)
 {
-    vertices[i] = IntegrateNonElastic_RungeKutta(vertices[i], kelvinlet.time, kelvinlet.time+kelvinlet.dt, kelvinlet);
+    vertices[i] = deformation::IntegrateNonElastic_RungeKutta(vertices[i], kelvinlet.time, kelvinlet.time+kelvinlet.dt, kelvinlet);
 }
 ```

-Alternatively, to deform a mesh on the GPU, upload the Kelvinlet struct to the GPU and do a single RK4 integration:
+Alternatively, to deform the mesh on the GPU, upload the Kelvinlet struct to the GPU and do a single RK4 integration:

 ```
+#include "deformation.h"

 vertexpos = IntegrateNonElastic_RungeKutta(vertexpos, kelvinlet.time, kelvinlet.time+kelvinlet.dt, kelvinlet);
 ```

 For more in-depth examples, look in `test/test.cpp`.
+That test loads a mesh from disk, deforms it eight different ways, and writes each deformed mesh as an .OBJ file to `test/data/testresultN.obj`.

 ## Requirements
 * This code has only been verified on Windows using Visual Studio 2017, but should run anywhere.